 The Beavers Internship was established by Thomas Gessner and the trustees of the Beavers Charitable Trust.
 The income from the fund will be used to support the civil engineering faculty in taking students to visit various construction projects during the spring semester of their junior year.

-The Rowland E. Bell '59 Entrepreneurship and Innovation Fund was created by gifts from Rowland E. Bell, Class of 1959.
+The Rowland E. Bell '59 Entrepreneurship & Innovation Fund was created by gifts from Rowland E. Bell, Class of 1959.
 Income from the fund supports entrepreneurship and innovation programs and associated activities for students.

-The Milton and Eleanor Berelson Judaica Collection Endowment was established in 1988 by Stuart E. Berelson, Class of 1959, and others, to honor his parents' lives and commitment to education.
+The Milton & Eleanor Berelson Judaica Collection Endowment was established in 1988 by Stuart E. Berelson, Class of 1959, and others, to honor his parents' lives and commitment to education.
 Income from the endowment may be used to acquire books and other library materials in the field of Jewish Studies, to increase awareness of the contributions of the Jewish experience, enhance the appeal of Bucknell to students of the Jewish faith, and to support programs and activities that promote the use of the collection.

 The Ellen Clarke Bertrand Library Fund was established with a bequest from the estate of Ellen Clarke Bertrand.
 The income derived from this fund is used to support the acquisitions, operations and maintenance of the library, and its provisions of services and materials to Bucknell’s academic community.

 The William P. Boger Jr., M.D.
-Faculty Award was established in 2006 by William P. Boger Jr. M.D., Class of 1934, in Dr. John Rice’s memory and shall be awarded to a faculty member in the sciences who has demonstrated excellence in teaching and scholarship.
+Faculty Award was established in 2006 by William P. Boger Jr., M.D., Class of 1934, in Dr. John Rice’s memory and shall be awarded to a faculty member in the sciences who has demonstrated excellence in teaching and scholarship.

-The Lauren P. Breakiron Technology and Management Fund was established by Lauren P. Breakiron, Class of 1952.
+The Lauren P. Breakiron Technology & Management Fund was established by Lauren P. Breakiron, Class of 1952.
 Income from the fund shall be used to support interdisciplinary programs or activities that integrate engineering and management education in ways that provide a more holistic perspective on complex corporate problems involving technology.

 The Gladys Brooks Special Collections Library Endowment was established for the acquisition of books and periodicals in support of special new curricular programs or newly emerging areas of faculty interest.

-The Bucknell Bison Athletics Leadership Program was funded by gifts from Emeritus Trustee William D. Dearstyne, Class of 1962, and his wife, Elizabeth.
+The Bucknell Athletics Leadership Institute was funded by gifts from Emeritus Trustee William D. Dearstyne, Class of 1962, and his wife, Elizabeth.
 Income from the fund supports a comprehensive learning initiative designed to identify, develop, and challenge student-athletes in their continued quest to become leaders in academics, in athletics, and in life.

 The Bucknell Community Engagement Fund recognizes Wayne Bromfield's distinguished career of service to Bucknell University and the people of Lewisburg and Central Pennsylvania.
 The fund will support Bucknell activities in the Lewisburg area that improve our region and strengthen the University's relationship with the community.